clvx/flux-poc/README.md

     2 directories, 0 files

-To get started, modify `ENV` in Makefile pointing to one of the above clusters and run `make bootstrap`.
+To get started, modify `ENV` in Makefile pointing to one of the above clusters, then:

+    make kind-up
+    make bootstrap

 - If it doesn't exist nor it's tracked, it will create the cluster and trigger a full bootstrap.

 - If cluster exists and tracked, it will skip.

-## Installation
+## Teardown

-I shipped a `flake.nix` with all the dependencies to run this.

-If you have `nix` installed and `direnv`, just do `direnv allow` if it isn't already.
+    make kind-down